AJMartel/IRTriage/README.md

 Incident Response Triage: Scripted collection of system information.
 (Must be "Run As ADMINISTRATOR"!)
-Original source was Triage-ir a script written by Michael Ahrendt https://code.google.com/p/triage-ir/ Unfortunately Michael's last changes were posted in November 2012 http://mikeahrendt.blogspot.ca/p/triage-incident-response.html
+Original source was Triage-ir a script written by Michael Ahrendt https://code.google.com/p/triage-ir/ Unfortunately Michael's last changes were posted on 9th November 2012 http://mikeahrendt.blogspot.ca/p/triage-incident-response.html

-I have since fixed some logging errors and updated the project.
+I have since fixed the "commands executed" logging errors and updated the project to currently available tools.
 I have commented out Moonsol's memory acquisition software in favor of HBGary's FDpro.

 What if having a full disk image is not an option during an incident?